Image Description Elements

 - spare_part_mountpoint=”dir_path”:

-Specify mount point for spare partition in the system.
-Can only be configured for the disk image type oem
+Specify a mount point for the spare partition in the system.
+Can only be configured for the disk image type oem.

 - spare_part_fs=”btrfs|ext2|ext3|ext4|xfs”:

-Specify filesystem for spare partition in the system.
-Can only be configured for the disk image type oem
+Specify a filesystem for the spare partition in the system.
+Can only be configured for the disk image type oem.

 - spare_part_fs_attributes=”attribute_list”:

 Specify filesystem attributes for the spare partition.
-Attributes can be specified as comma separated list.
-Currently the attributes
+Attributes can be specified as a comma-separated list.
+Currently, the attributes

 Specify if the spare partition should be the last one in the partition table.
-Can only be configured for the
+It can only be configured for the

 Specifies which method to use for persistent device names.
-This will affect all files written by kiwi that includes device references for example
+This will affect all files written by kiwi that include device references, for example,

 For the